Mpaka

 Mpaka is a town in eastern central Eswatini in western Lubombo District.
 It lies about 22 km northwest of Siteki on the MR3 highway.
+It has a defunct coal mine, though some corporate entities are looking into re-starting coal production in the area which continues to be controversial.

 Transports

 Mpaka has one of the main railway stations in the country, serving as a connection between the Goba railway (Siphofaneni-Mpaka-Mlawula) and the Komatipoort railway (Mpaka-Mananga).
+It is connected to the MR3 highway.